9uant-brain/JFET_METER/README.md

 2. Idss correlates with gm, so it’s a useful and valid proxy for quick screening, despite being simpler.

 To measure Idss, you need to set up a basic JFET circuit, measure the voltage, and calculate the current using Ohm’s law.
-I could have done this with just a multimeter and a breadboard, but I wanted a more convenient and sophisticated way to measure Idss.
+I could have done this with just a multimeter and a breadboard, but I wanted a more convenient and sophisticated way to measure Idss — especially when dealing with multiple JFETs.

 I could have simply bought a cheap Chinese tester, but I also wanted to test myself to see if I could actually build it.
 The cost saving was just a bonus.